 - Lime Zest + Juice.
-For brightness and acidity in the slaw and on the salmon.
+For brightness and acidity.

 - Avocado.
 Creamy avocado gives the slaw buttery richness (almost like an avocado crema).
 Avocado is packed with vitamins, potassium, and omega-3s.

 - Greek Yogurt.
 My healthy stand-in for sour cream.
 It’s another creamy element that gives the slaw body and a slight tanginess.

 - Broccoli Slaw.
 Pre-packaged broccoli slaw is one of my favorite easy shortcuts.
-It’s tasty and packed with nutrients.
+It’s tasty and packed with fiber.

 - Hot Sauce.
 For a subtle kick of heat.
 Add more if you like your tacos extra spicy.
 (Spicy salmon fans, don’t miss this Blackened Salmon and this Spicy Salmon Recipe.)

 - Tortillas.
 Both flour and corn tortillas make an excellent vessel for serving the salmon and slaw.

 - Combine the avocado, yogurt, and oil in a bowl.

 - Stir in the salt, zest, juice, and hot sauce.

 - Add the slaw and cilantro.
 Cover the bowl and refrigerate it.

 - Combine the Seasoning.
 Stir the salmon spices together.

 - Sprinkle the spices over the salmon on the pan.